zendframework/zend-expressive-hal/docs/book/links-and-resources.md

 If you need to generate custom links based on routing, we recommend composing the `LinkGenerator` in your own classes to do so.

+> ### Limitation
-**Please note**: There is a [known issue](https://github.com/zendframework/zend-expressive-hal/issues/5) for at least Zend Router (probably others as well) for using routes with optional parameters.
-If in doubt, always configure your router with separate routing entries for such cases.
-See the issue for a comprehensive example.
+> There is a [known limitation](https://github.com/zendframework/zend-expressive-hal/issues/5) for at least Zend Router (probably
+> others as well) for using routes with optional parameters.
+If in doubt, always
+> configure your router with separate routing entries for such cases.
+See the
+> issue for a comprehensive example.

 ## Resources